DOSAYGO-Research/cornice/README.md

 ### Correlation to Avalanche Properties

 Choosing $`G`$ carefully ensures a broad, pseudo-random distribution of values.
-This diversity helps simulate the unpredictable output changes expected from a secure hash function.
-By thoroughly checking and ranking these prime-generator pairs, Cornice guides you toward combinations that naturally produce strong avalanche effects.
+This diversity helps simulate the unpredictable output changes expected from a good hash function, and the large number of non-degenerate samples a generator produce allows much data to evaluate for avalanche.
+It also seems that generators allow primes to show off their 'best side' when measuring for avalanche ability.
+So, by thoroughly checking and ranking these prime-generator pairs, Cornice guides you toward combinations that naturally produce strong avalanche effects.
 The result is a greater chance of achieving uniform, high-quality avalanche behavior in your hash functions—something that can help strengthen your overall security posture.

 ## Build Instructions